What Is a Diode?

 A semiconductor with extra holes is called P-type material, since it effectively has extra positively charged particles.
 Electrons can jump from hole to hole, moving from a negatively charged area to a positively charged area.
 As a result, the holes themselves appear to move from a positively charged area to a negatively charged area.

 A diode consists of a section of N-type material bonded to a section of P-type material, with electrodes on each end.
 This arrangement conducts electricity in only one direction.
 When no voltage is applied to the diode, electrons from the N-type material fill holes from the P-type material along the junction between the layers, forming a depletion zone.
-In a depletion zone, the semiconductor material is returned to its original insulating state -- all of the holes are filled, so there are no free electrons or empty spaces for electrons, and charge can't flow.
+In a depletion zone, the semiconductor material is returned to its original insulating state – all of the holes are filled, so there are no free electrons or empty spaces for electrons, and electricity can't flow.

 To get rid of the depletion zone, you have to get electrons moving from the N-type area to the P-type area and holes moving in the reverse direction.
 To do this, you connect the N-type side of the diode to the negative end of a circuit and the P-type side to the positive end.
 The free electrons in the N-type material are repelled by the negative electrode and drawn to the positive electrode.
 The holes in the P-type material move the other way.
 When the voltage difference between the electrodes is high enough, the electrons in the depletion zone are boosted out of their holes and begin moving freely again.
 The depletion zone disappears, and charge moves across the diode.